 In 2008, Dr. Weisman founded the Clinical Trial Center at Abington Neurological Associates.
 While serving as the site’s director, Dr. Weisman has conducted numerous clinical trials in mild cognitive impairment and Alzheimer’s disease, working with nearly every major sponsor and investigation to develop disease modifying drugs in Alzheimer’s disease.
-Dr. Weisman has become a leading AD trialist nationwide.
-Theraputic mechanisms include monoclonal antibodies against amyloid and tau, beta secretase inhibitors and modulators, anti-fibrillization/anti-oligermerization agents, polytherapy, and a variety of symptomatic treatments.
-Under Dr. Weisman’s direction, the ANA Clinical Trial Center has become nationally recognized and he was honored as an ADCS investigator.
-The site participated in the first positive later stage trial supporting a disease modifying signal in early Alzheimer’s disease.
+Therapeutic mechanisms include monoclonal antibodies against amyloid and tau, beta secretase inhibitors and modulators, anti-fibrillization/anti-oligermerization agents, polytherapy, and a variety of symptomatic treatments.
+Under Dr. Weisman’s direction, the ANA Clinical Trial Center participated in the first positive later stage trial supporting a disease modifying signal in early Alzheimer’s disease, which became lecanemab.
+The site also helped advance the drug that became donanemab.
+After approval, Dr. Weisman was the first to dose these medications in the state of Pennsylvania.
+Other notable advances include trials in ocrelizumab and ofatumumab in MS; levodopa oral inhalation powder in PD; and partnering with Dr. Hana Choe to show the value of endovascular therapy in acute stroke.

 Dr. Weisman’s research focuses on clinical trials for the prevention and treatment of Alzheimer’s disease, mild cognitive impairment, and other dementias.
 The site also has helped develop and test biomarkers in Alzheimer’s disease and advance novel treatments in other conditions such as stroke, Parkinson’s disease, multiple sclerosis, and pain.
 Dr. Weisman lectures on dementia and is a proponent of an early diagnosis and better therapies for Alzheimer’s disease.
 He invented, developed, and validated the Philadelphia Cognitive Exam, a computerized cognitive test and expert screening system to diagnose and detect dementia.